 GASB 87 departs from GASB 62 in several significant ways.
 For starters, leases are no longer classified as either capital or operating.
 Instead, all leases are classified as finance leases.
 An exception for short-term leases now exists.
 Leases with a maximum possible term of 12 months or less are not required to be reported under the new standard.
 Under GASB 62, short-term leases were not specifically excluded.

 GASB 87 lessor accounting also mirrors lessee accounting.
 Lessors are now required to record a lease receivable and deferred inflow of resources on the balance sheet, and recognize the income over the term of the lease.

 GASB vs. FASB lease accounting

-As mentioned, GASB 87 was released shortly after the FASB released ASC 842, Leases for corporations and non-profit organizations under US GAAP.
-But the similarity in timing doesn’t necessarily mean the GASB guidance completely mirrors that of the FASB.
+As mentioned, GASB 87 was released shortly after the FASB released ASC 842, Leases, for corporations and non-profit organizations under US GAAP.
+Despite the similarity in timing, however, the GASB guidance doesn’t completely mirror that of the FASB.
 In fact, quite a few notable differences can be found.

 First, the definition of a lease is different.
 Under GASB 87, an “exchange or exchange-like transaction” is required to determine if a contract contains a lease, whereas ASC 842 language states an “exchange for consideration” must occur.
 A contract qualifying as a lease under ASC 842 may not qualify under GASB.